UmielZoom/-infrastructure-assessment/README.md

 - The application is stateless and can be safely restarted
 - Cache directory is created automatically on first run
 - Logs are retained until containers are removed
+- Port 8080 is used instead of port 80 to ensure compatibility across different environments

 ## Production Considerations